 My point is…the audience in general, does not care to watch anybody other than the guy they came to support.
 If most of the audience is there only to watch the main event, they will not pray that all the undercards last a full 12 rounds.
 They don’t care to see 2 no-names scratch out an even decision.
 They have no emotional investment in either fighter.
 They just want the undercards to hurry up, knock each other out, so they can see the main event already.

-If I had to guess, when audiences see a pro fight, here is their preference in terms of what they want to watch:
+If I had to guess, when audiences see a pro fight, here is their order of preference in terms of what they’d want to watch:

 - KNOWN names, even fight, with a knockout